WHO sounds alarm over rising Covid deaths in Europe | Malay Mail

 Vaccines for teachers

-Kluge stressed that since public health and social measures were being relaxed in many places, “the public’s vaccination acceptance is crucial”.
+Kluge stressed that since anti-Covid measures were being relaxed in many places, “the public’s vaccination acceptance is crucial”.

 “Vaccine scepticism and science denial is holding us back from stabilising this crisis.
 It serves no purpose, and is good for no one.”

-The warning comes as the WHO and Unicef urged European countries earlier Monday to make teachers a priority group for vaccinations so schools can stay open.
+The WHO and Unicef urged European countries to make teachers a priority group for vaccinations so schools can stay open.

-As schools reopen after the summer holidays, the agencies said it was “vital that classroom-based learning continue uninterrupted”, despite the spread of the Delta variant.
+As the summer holidays end, the agencies said it was “vital that classroom-based learning continue uninterrupted”.

-“This is of paramount importance for children’s education, mental health and social skills, for schools to help equip our children to be happy and productive members of society,” Kluge said.

-“The pandemic has caused the most catastrophic disruption to education in history,” he added.
+“The pandemic has caused the most catastrophic disruption to education in history,” Kluge said.

 The agencies urged countries to vaccinate children over the age of 12 who have underlying medical conditions that put them at greater risk of severe Covid-19.

-It also recalled the importance of measures to improve the school environment during the pandemic, including better ventilation, smaller class sizes, social distancing and regular Covid testing for children and staff.
+In the US, meanwhile, a woman has won a court order for a hospital in Ohio to treat her husband, who is on a ventilator with Covid-19, with the antiparasitic medicine ivermectin, as demand surges for the unproven coronavirus treatment.

+The case is one of several nationwide where courts have sided with litigants seeking to use the drug, despite scant evidence of its effectiveness against Covid and a rise in calls to poison centres as a result of misuse, including ingesting livestock-strength formulations.

-Some 10,000 Covid deaths are now reported every day around the world, a much lower figure than the highs of January when an average of 14,800 people were being killed daily.
+Some 10,000 Covid deaths are now reported every day around the world, still a lower figure than the highs of January when an average of 14,800 people were dying daily. — AFP

-But the figure is much higher than at the start of July when some 7,800 daily deaths were registered. — AFP